xqx930807/ambari-2.5-zhcn/ambari-common/src/main/python/ambari_jinja2/docs/intro.rst

 Note that you either have to have setuptools or `distribute`_ installed, the latter is preferred.

-This will install Jinja2 into your Python installation's site-packages directory.
+This will install Jinja2 into your Python installation's dist-packages directory.

 .. _distribute: http://pypi.python.org/pypi/distribute